SharePoint/PnP-Guidance/articles/app-model-recipe-list-instance.md

 Summary
 -------

-The approach you take to create list instancess is different in the new SharePoint Add-in model than it was with Full Trust Code.
+The approach you take to create list instances is different in the new SharePoint Add-in model than it was with Full Trust Code.
 In a typical Full Trust Code (FTC) / Farm Solution scenario, list instances were created with declarative code and deployed via SharePoint Solutions.

 In a SharePoint Add-in model scenario, the remote provisioning pattern is used to create list instances.